jobrouter/typo3-connector/Documentation/Installation/Index.rst

 ============

 .. note::
-   The extension in version |release| supports TYPO3 v12 LTS and TYPO3 v13.
-Use
+   The extension in version |release| supports TYPO3 v12 LTS and TYPO3 v13 LTS.
-   an older version for compatibility with TYPO3 v11 LTS and TYPO3 v10 LTS.

 In addition to the TYPO3 requirements this extension needs the following PHP
 extensions: `curl` and `sodium`.